GENERAL:

 Is Lua/LunaLua difficult to learn?

 Compared to other programming languages, Lua is less complex and is much more relaxed with the rules governing its syntax.
 In other words, the language has much more forgiving grammar.
-As such, it is a very appropriate language to start learning programming in.
-It’s worth noting that many members of the SMBX2 dev team actually had no prior coding experience and learned how to program through using LunaLua!
+As such, it is a very appropriate language to start learning programming in!
+It’s worth noting that many members of the original SMBX2 dev team actually had no prior coding experience and learned how to program through using LunaLua!

 What are helper libraries?